 Active Security Monitoring

 Organizations can make the mistake of assuming that they have security monitoring when they only have performance monitoring.
-Security monitoring detects suspicious activities and security incidents on your network, while performance monitoring is only checking for functionality.
+Security monitoring detects your network’s suspicious activities and security incidents, while performance monitoring only checks for functionality.

 If a human error allows an attacker to access your network, security monitoring can help your security team detect the attacker’s activities.
-It can be difficult to identify an attacker’s behaviors when they are masked by a legitimate account.
-Implementing a security event and information management (SIEM) platform helps security analysts identify an attacker’s behavior by making correlations between activities across the network.
-SIEM platforms allow security teams to investigate a problem before it turns into a breach.
+It can be difficult to identify an attacker’s behaviors when masked by a legitimate account.
+Implementing a security event and information management (SIEM) platform helps security analysts identify an attacker’s behavior by correlating activities across the network.
+SIEM platforms allow security teams to investigate a problem before it becomes a breach.

 At the end of the day, humans make mistakes.
 The truth is a data breach can happen even with the best technology and user training.
 Taking a holistic approach to cybersecurity is the best way to mitigate your risk.
-Coretelligent’s CoreArmor provides comprehensive security with user awareness and phishing training, real-time intrusion detection, and around the clock monitoring by our in-house Security Operations Center.
+Start by evaluating your current cybersecurity risk with our Cybersecurity Checklist.